cardboard-iguana/cardboard-iguana.com/notes/xml-external-entity-attacks.md

 <root>&read;</root>
 ```

-Note that the added DOCTYPE declaration *doesn’t* have to correspond to the DOCTYPE the server is using (since these definitions are concatenated).
-So don’t spend too much time coming up with a DOCTYPE in order to define your ENTITY — any “garbage” DOCTYPE” will do.
+Note that the added DOCTYPE declaration *doesn't* have to correspond to the DOCTYPE the server is using (since these definitions are concatenated).
+So don't spend too much time coming up with a DOCTYPE in order to define your ENTITY - any "garbage" DOCTYPE" will do.

-This basically strikes me as more-or-less the same thing as an injection attack, just that we’re targeting the XML parser rather than the website code.
+This basically strikes me as more-or-less the same thing as an injection attack, just that we're targeting the XML parser rather than the website code.

 ## Remote Code Execution